openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 Only roles ( users ) which inherits from 'hive_applications_group' have access to 'The APP API', and only these roles allow applications to work with 'hive_fork_menager'

-Any application must first create a context, then create its tables which inherit from `hive.base`.
+Any application must first create a context, then create its tables which inherit from `hive.<context_name>`.
 The context is owned and can be accessed only by the role which created it.

 An application calls `hive.app_next_block` to get the next block number to process.
 If NULL was returned, an application must immediatly call `hive.app_next_block` again.
 Note: the application will automatically be blocked when it calls `hive.app_next_block` if there are no blocks to process.